Accounts Receivable

 8. Ensure accurate and timely reconciliations of charges and payments on accounts receivable to the general ledger.

-9. Routinely reassess credit worthiness of their customers and suspend credit arrangements with customers who fail to honor their debts to the University.
+9. Routinely reassess credit worthiness of their customers and suspend credit arrangements with nonpaying customers.

-1. Generate invoices for sundry debtor based on information provided and maintained by the department.
+1. Generate invoices based on information provided by the department.

-2. Upon generation of the sundry debtor invoice, record the receivable and associated revenue timely on the University's financial records.
+2. Upon generation invoice, record the receivable and associated revenue timely on the University’s financial records.

 3. Provide departments aging reports in order to facilitate collection efforts by department.

-4. Write-off delinquent sundry debtor invoices over 180 days against department revenue.
+5. Write-off delinquent invoices over 180 days to bad debt expense.

 For additional information or questions, contact General Accounting within the Controller's Office.